Characters: Yu-Gi-Oh! Main Characters

-- Cheaters Never Prosper: Notably, most of his opponents (Mai, Keith, Espa Roba, Weevil, Johnson) cheat by various methods.
+- Cheaters Never Prosper: Notably, most of his opponents (Mai, Bandit Keith, Espa Roba, Insector Haga, Johnson in the anime) cheat by various methods.
 He outsmarts and beats them despite this.

-- Crouching Moron, Hidden Badass: Joey's a poor student and a ditz, but get him in a fistfight or a duel and he will own your ass.
+- Crouching Moron, Hidden Badass: Jonouchi's a poor student and a ditz, but get him in a fistfight or a duel and he will own your ass.

-- Death by Adaptation: In the video game The Sacred Cards, the player duels Odion instead of him, so he gets to duel Dark Marik.
-He does even worse than their duel in the anime, getting put into a coma for the rest of the game.
+- Death by Adaptation: In the video game The Sacred Cards, the player duels Rishid instead of him, so he gets to duel Dark Marik.
+He does even worse than their duel in the manga/anime, getting put into a coma for the rest of the game.

-- Determinator: Proven when he got all the way to the Battle City semi-finals without holding an Egyptian god card, and surviving a direct hit from the Winged Dragon of Ra.
+- Determinator: Proven when he got all the way to the Battle City semi-finals without holding a God Card, and surviving a direct hit from the Winged Dragon of Ra.

-- Deuteragonist: In the original manga, according to Word of God (another word for friendship, the main theme of the series, is "Yu-Jo", hence Yugi and Jonouchi/Joey.)
-In the anime, this position is taken by Kaiba, but Joey is still a solid tritagonist, whose growth into a major duelist is one of the key arcs in the show.
+- Deuteragonist: In the original manga, according to Word of God (another word for friendship, the main theme of the series, is "Yu-Jo", hence Yugi and Jounouchi) In the anime, this position is taken by Kaiba, but Jonouchi is still a solid tritagonist, whose growth into a major duelist is one of the key arcs in the show.

-- Did You Just Punch Out Cthulhu?: Narrowly averted during his duel with Dark Marik, where he survives Ra's attack, and almost takes out Dark Marik, only to pass out before he can order an attack.
+- Did You Just Punch Out Cthulhu?: Narrowly averted during his Shadow Game with Dark Marik, where he survives Ra's attack, and almost takes out Dark Marik, only to pass out before he can order an attack.

-- The Ditz: Somewhat, especially during the fillers.
+- The Ditz: Somewhat, especially in the anime and during the fillers.